top of page

 Walnuts

 Walnuts look like tiny brains, and if you’re smart, you’ll eat them!
 Walnuts contain a range of healthy fatty acids including ALA, as well as melatonin, polyphenols and a mixture of fibres.
 Studies of diets that include walnuts demonstrate a reduction in multiple inflammatory compounds and higher numbers of anti-inflammatory compounds – a double win!
-Adding a handful of walnuts to your day is pretty easy!
+Adding a handful of walnuts to your day is pretty easy.
+You can sprinkle them to your oatmeal or smoothie a plant-based protein boost.
+Walnuts and fresh chopped fruits would also be a healthy addition to your yogurt too!

 We shouldn’t overcomplicate food and healthy eating.
-Choosing to eat healthier foods is the easiest way to prevent illness and support health and anti-inflammatory foods are some of the healthiest.
+Choosing to eat healthier and anti-inflammatory foods is the easiest way to prevent illness and support health.

 Fahey, J. W., Kensler, T. W. (2021).
 The challenges of designing trials with broccoli sprouts and turning evidence into public action, Frontiers in Nutrition, https://doi.org/10.3389/fnut.2021.648788